-Teen Artists for Change (TAC) is a student-led program for diverse young artists of all kinds, ages 13-18, who want to make an impact in their community.
-TAC provides positive outlets for young people to identify, plan and implement creative projects that matter to them.
-Mentored by professional artists, teens develop skills and express their voices through creating artwork, culminating in public presentations such as art exhibits and public installations, and through a digital platform (online ‘zine).
+Teen Artists for Change (TAC) is a student-led club for diverse young artists in grades 7-12, who want to make an impact in their community.
+TAC provides positive outlets for teens to plan and implement creative projects that matter to them.
+Mentored by professional artists, teens develop skills and express their voices through creating community-engaged art in public spaces such as art exhibits, public installations, and films.

 TAC meets weekly on Saturdays from 2pm – 4pm, producing up to five projects in collaboration with professional artists throughout the year.
 Teens will explore and utilize various forms of art-making including photography, film-making, creative writing, drawing, and painting.
 We encourage new members to join before a new session begins.

 In collaboration with the Greater Cincinnati Homeless Coalition, TAC members created a photo journalism project about homelessness displayed in the GCHC meeting space.

 Members partnered with teen refugees through Refugee Connect on a video storytelling project to raising awareness about immigrants and refugees to the Greater Cincinnati region.